salihgueler/keyboard_puzzle_dartpad_workshop/step_07/instructions.md

 Let's create a mechanism to select a letter and move it up.

-> Homework time!
+> 📝 Homework!
 Add a new keyboard shortcut for space key, an intent and an action to be able to accommodate the selecting mechanism that you are going to be learning below.

-> Hint: Action can be created with `CallbackAction`, name of the intent will be `SelectLetterIntent`.
+Hint: Action can be created with `CallbackAction`, name of the intent will be `SelectLetterIntent`.
 Function to be called will be named as `_selectMovingElement`.

 After you created everything, it is time to build the elements that run your gaming mechanism.